Allen17202/RPGCombat/README.md

 ![date](https://img.shields.io/badge/Build%20Date-05.02.24-informational)
 <a name="about"></a>
 ## About
 Currently engineering the logic and implementing a third-person combat system inspired by the "Souls-like" genre inspired by games such as Lies of P, simulating the game's combat dynamics.
 I am actively working towards creating a seamless integration of the combat system, emphasizing fluidity and responsiveness in player actions, as well as modularity in player interactions, attacks, and reactions.
-I utilize C++ and Unreal Engine to code and optimize the combat mechanics, focusing on precise hitboxes, enemy AI behaviors, and player attack feedback.
+I utilize blueprints within Unreal Engine to code and optimize the combat mechanics, focusing on precise hitboxes, enemy AI behaviors, and player attack feedback.
 Additionally, I created comments detailing the intricacies of the Souls-like combat system, facilitating ease of understanding.

+## Plans for the future
+Update code base to Unreal 5.3
+Convert mechanics into Unreal C++
+Utilize Unreals GAS
+Implement Multiplayer behavior
+Add Movement abilities

 <a name="list-of-features"></a>
 ## List of Mechanics Implemented